hieund18/ShopApp/README.md

 ## Overview

-A RESTful Spring Boot back-end for an online shop, supporting product, user, and order management with JWT-based authentication and role-based authorization.
+A RESTful Spring Boot back-end for an online shop, supporting product, user, and order management with JWT-based authentication, role-based authorization, and social login via Google and GitHub.
 The app is containerized with Docker and deployed on AWS EC2.

 ## Features

 - **Product Management**: CRUD operations for products and images.
+- **User Management**:
-- **User Management**: Register, login, logout with JWT; role-based access (Admin/User).
+  - Register, login, logout with JWT.
+  - Social login and account linking with Google and GitHub.
+  - Role-based access (Admin/User).
 - **Order Management**: Create orders, manage cart, and process checkout.
 - **Security**: JWT authentication, token refresh, and centralized exception handling.
 - **Validation**: Custom input validators (e.g., email, price).